-With this feature you can make your post appear sticky on the WordPress.
+With this feature, you can make your post appear sticky on WordPress.
 The posts that are generally hidden from the view can be made to appear on the top of the screen by this feature.
-The sticky posts are the first things that greets the visitor of the blog and here you can display the most important and popular post of your blog using this feature.
+The sticky posts are the first things that greet the visitor of the blog and here you can display the most important and popular post of your blog using this feature.

 Where to find the post sticky option:

 The option can be accessed from the publishing panel within the post editor.
 You have to click on the edit option that takes you to the check box that displays the stick option.
 After hitting the ok, the post on which the feature is applied gets marked as sticky and is pinned to the top of the blog.
 The feature can be used for older posts too.

 Feature #4: Post Scheduling

 This feature lets you publish your posts automatically at the pre-described time without you having to be present there to do it.
 With this feature, you can actually make the posts while you are away from the system.
 This helps you a lot when you are traveling and you feel the need to update your blog with some posts.
 Instead of publishing the posts, you can schedule the posts of each article with the exact precision so that it gets displayed at the mentioned time on the blog.

 You can find the post scheduling at the publishing pane.
 Go to the publish and click edit to open the date and time options.
 From there you can adjust the minute, hour, day, and month you want your article to appear on.
 After doing the adjustments you can click ok and the publish button changes to the schedule.
 Click on the schedule button and it gets done.
 This helps you to fill in the details and forget it as the time comes; it automatically posts the content on your blog without you getting worried about and checking it.